 Scope of Work: New Deck Build

-This Mendham NJ home had a pressure-treated wooden deck off the back of the home.
-The homeowners were tired of the annual maintenance to keep it looking good.
-They also wanted a larger deck to allow for more entertaining space, as well as a staircase that could be used to access their large backyard.
+These homeowners were tired of maintaining this pressure-treated wooden deck, and also wanted a larger space for entertaining, and a staircase to access their backyard.
 They decided to remove their current deck and replace it with something more suitable for their needs.

 Since the footprint of the deck was changing, a permit was required.
 We submitted the client-approved plans and waited for permit approval.